-Below is an example of a four-year degree plan for the BSPP.
-Because each student has a their own academic timeline and goals, all majors should consult with the BSPP advisor to develop a personalized degree plan for timely graduation.
+For an example of a four-year degree plan for the BSPP, check out the sample plan in the Academic Catalog.
+Because each student has their own academic timeline and goals, all majors should consult with the BSPP advisor to develop a personalized degree plan for timely graduation.

 BSPP SPECIALIZATION OPTIONS

 All BSPP majors must take five courses within a policy specialization area:

 S/U grading (satisfactory/unsatisfactory) in major courses is NOT permitted.

 I. Public Policy Core (22 credits)

 Political Science 371: Public Policy Problems

 Public Policy 407: Public Policy Professional Seminar (2 credits)